IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 ## bluemix ic start
 {: #ic_start}
 Start a stopped container.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/start/" target="_blank">start</a> command in the Docker help.
+For more information, see the [start](https://docs.docker.com/reference/commandline/start/){: new_window} command in the Docker help.
 To stop a container, see the [bluemix ic stop](#ic_stop) command.

 ```
 bluemix ic start CONTAINER